 - Scenario 1: Sample/Audit BIOS settings

 - Return current BIOS settings, or

 - Save/export BIOS settings in a human-readable form that can be restored/imported (as in scenario 2)

 - Scenario 2: Update BIOS with pre-configured set of BIOS settings

 - Update/change multiple BIOS settings

 - o Reboot

 - Scenario 3: BIOS/firmware update with a new revision

-- Load new BIOS/firmware on machine and update, retaining current BIOS settings
+- o Load new BIOS/firmware on machine and update, retaining current BIOS settings

-- o Reboot
+- Reboot

-Additionally, the update tool(s) should have the following capabilities:
+Additionally, the update tools have the following capabilities:

-- Update from the operating system over the LAN the OS standard is CentOS v5.2 - Can complete update with a single reboot (no PXE boot, no multiple reboots) - Minimal user interaction (like prompts) - Can be scripted and propagated to multiple machines follow the SMBIOS event log organization format for the event log.
+- Update from the operating system over the LAN the OS standard is CentOS v5.2 - Can complete the update with a single reboot (no PXE boot, no multiple reboots) - Minimal user interaction (like prompts) - Can be scripted and propagated to multiple machines

+6.9 Event Log

+Per SMBIOS specification Rev 2.6, the BIOS implements SMBIOS type 15 for an event log; the assigned area is large enough to hold more than 500 event records (assuming the maximum event record length is 24 bytes, then the size will be larger than 12KB), and follow the SMBIOS event log organization format for the event log.
 The ODM must provide a system access interface and application software to retrieve and clear the event log from the BIOS, including, at minimum, a Linux application for the CentOS operating system and driver as needed.
 The event log must be retrieved and stored as a readable text file that is easy to handle by a scripting language under Linux.

-6.8 Event Log

-Per the SMBIOS specification Rev 2.6, the BIOS implements SMBIOS type 15 for an event log; the assigned area is large enough to hold more than 500 event records (assuming the maximum event record length is 24 bytes, then the size will be larger than 12KB), and

-6.8.1 Logged Errors
+6.9.1 Logged Errors

-- CPU/memory errors: Both correctable ECC and uncorrectable ECC errors should be logged into event log.
-Error categories include DRAM, Link, and L3 Cache. - HT errors: Any errors that have a status register should be logged into the event log.
-Fatal or non-fatal classification follows the chipset vendor's recommendation. - Internal parity errors: All errors which have status register should be logged into Event Log.
-Fatal, non-fatal, or correctable classification follows the chipset vendor's recommendation. - PCIe errors: All errors which have status register should be logged into Event Log, including root complex, endpoint device and any switch upstream/downstream ports if available.
+- CPU/Memory Error: Both correctable ECC and uncorrectable ECC errors should be logged into event log.
+Error categories include DRAM, Link, and L3 Cache. - IOH Error: Any errors that have a status register should be logged into the event log.
+Fatal or non-fatal classification follows the chipset vendor's recommendation. - QPI error: Any errors that have a status register should be logged into the event log.
+Fatal or non-fatal classification follows the chipset vendor's recommendation. - PCI-E error: Any errors that have a status register should be logged into the event log, including root complex, endpoint device, and any switch upstream/downstream ports if available.
 Link disable on errors should also be logged.
-Fatal, non-fatal, or correctable classification follows the chipset vendor's recommendation. - POST errors: All POST errors detected by the BIOS during POST should be logged into the event log.
+Fatal, non-fatal, or correctable classification follows the chipset vendor's recommendation. - POST error: All POST errors detected by the BIOS during POST should be logged into the event log. - Miscellaneous errors: Miscellaneous errors include errors listed in the IO hub specification, such as IOH Configuration Register Parity Error and Persistent SMBUS retry failure.
+Fatal, non-fatal, or correctable classification follows the chipset vendor's recommendation.

-6.8.2 Error Threshold Setting
+6.9.2 Error Threshold Setting

-Enable error threshold setting for both correctable and uncorrectable errors, once programmed threshold is reached, an event should be trigged and logged.
+An error threshold setting must be enabled for both correctable and uncorrectable errors.
+Once the programmed threshold is reached, an event should be triggered and logged.

 - Memory Correctable ECC: The threshold value is 1000.
-When the threshold is reached, the BIOS should log the event including DIMM location information and output DIMM location code through the Facebook debug card. - HT errors: Follow the chipset vendor's suggestion. - PCIE errors: Follow the chipset vendor's suggestion.
+When the threshold is reached, the BIOS should log the event including DIMM location information and output DIMM location code through the Facebook debug card. - OPI Error: Follow the chipset vendor's suggestion. - PCIE Error: Follow the chipset vendor's suggestion. - IOH Error: Includes Core and Miscellaneous errors.
+Follow the chipset vendor's suggestion.